 WHAT WE'RE TALKING ABOUT WHEN WE TALK ABOUT CONSIGNMENT

 Why, you might ask (and often do), don’t we just agree outright to carry your book?
 Why do we insist that you have a relationship with the store before we will stock your book?
 You bet we wouldn’t treat (AnyFamousAuthor) this way.
-(In fact, we would treat AFA exactly this way, if he or she published him or herself outside the model of traditional publishing.)
+(In fact, we would treat AFA exactly this way, if they published themself outside the model of traditional publishing.)

 We are committed to having a physical space where people interested in purchasing books can see and touch them before deciding what to buy.
-We choose the books we place on our shelves based on a variety of factors: our own tastes; the preferences expressed over time by our customers, along with their suggestions; recommendations of publisher sales representatives, with whom we have abiding relationships; careful reading of review media; felicity and happenstance.
+We choose the books we place on our shelves based on: our own tastes; the preferences expressed over time by our customers, along with their suggestions; recommendations of publisher sales representatives, with whom we have abiding relationships; careful reading of review media and informational resources; felicity and happenstance.
 We have a limited amount of space to fill, and we strive to fill it with the best and most interesting books of our own time and from times past, from our region, our nation, and from around the world, in so doing to respect tradition and history while welcoming the new, the challenging, the unorthodox, the unusual.

 The book publishing world is centuries old, and a traditional method of publishing is well-established.
 It involves an eco-system of publishing houses with editors, sales representatives, and marketing specialists, working with authors, agents, distributors, librarians and booksellers.
 Publishers provide money to pay authors, editors acquire and edit books, marketing staff work to find and target the right readership, sales representatives bring the books to the marketplace of distributors, libraries and retailers where readers are likeliest to find them.
 Agents represent writers and help them find the best publisher or editor for their work(s).
 While by no means unflawed, this system does work for the most part to assure that works of adjudicated quality reach their intended audience(s).